List of News and Information about factory on 4WheelsNews.com

 He said that he hoped the UAW would be recognized to bargaining for the workers by the time contract negotiations with General Motors, Ford Motor Co. and Chrysler Group starts next summer.

-We just announced that Jaguar Land Rover will produce the Range Rover Evoque and the new Land Rover Discovery Sport at its Changshu plant in China, but it appears that the company has even bigger plans.
-According to the Sunday Times, Jaguar Land Rover is considering building a factory in the United States and it is already in talks with several southern U.S. states about financial support.
+We just announced that Jaguar Land Rover will produce the Range Rover Evoque and the new Land Rover Discovery Sport at its Changshu plant in China, but it appears that the British carmaker has even bigger plans in the Asian country.
+According to the Sunday Times, Jaguar Land Rover is considering building a factory in the United States and it is already in talks with several southern states about financial support.

-The new factory would have an annual capacity of 200,000 vehicles and will enable the company to avoid import taxes.
-Jaguar Land Rover is currently expanding its global presence and the British manufacturer will also build a factory in Rio de Janeiro, Brazil.
+The new Jaguar Land Rover factory in the US would have an annual capacity of 200,000 vehicles and will enable the company to avoid import taxes.
+Jaguar Land Rover is currently expanding its global presence and the British carmaker will also build a factory in Rio de Janeiro, Brazil.

 Hyundai seems determined to boost its sales in China and as a result, the South Korean manufacturer will build not one, but two factories in the region.
 According to Reuters, Hyundai wants to meet the request of China’s central government, which wants the company to build a new plant in the northeastern Hebei province in as part of a development plant spanning Beijing, Tianjin and Hebei.